jewelsofthought/neshama/site/posts/tol/communities.md

 There is a lot of talk nowadays of how we need to live,[^4] a long list of the things we need in order to live a good life.

 On the physical side, it might be lots of money, and a big house and a nice car and a lovely wife and good children.
 On the emotional side it is to be kind, and caring, and loving and considerate.
 On the mental side, it is to be honourable, and true.
-On the spiritual side, it is to be humble and in service to the Divine, both within and without.[^5] “Love the Lord with your heart and your soul”.
+On the spiritual side, it is to be humble and in service to the Divine, both within and without.[^5] "Love the Lord with your heart and your soul".

 We have a lot of information and many people speaking of what needs to be done.
 However, there are still yet not enough of us doing it.
 It is similar to what the nutritionists and food shamans tell us.
-We know we should not eat that “bad for me” food, yet we still indulge, even over-indulge.
+We know we should not eat that "bad for me" food, yet we still indulge, even over-indulge.
 That is the difference between knowing and doing.
-It is made up of “I can’t because ...”
+It is made up of "I can't because ..."
 Let's become a nation of doers.
 Let us stand up, all of us that believe in a different way of living, and relating to the earth, and begin to do it.

 A spiritual flame consists of showing people how to do something that is more aligned with their experience of the Sacred.[^8] We know that perhaps the quintessential element in this time that needs repairing is our relationship with our Mother Earth.
 That will begin with our food.
-That which the Mother offers us and provides us, as long as we honour her – as is said in the litany: “If you will follow My commandments, you will have rain in the season, and your crops will grow, and your trees will bear fruit.”
+That which the Mother offers us and provides us, as long as we honour her – as is said in the litany: "If you will follow My commandments, you will have rain in the season, and your crops will grow, and your trees will bear fruit."
 As long as the flame burns, so it provide nourishment to the body and the spirit of the people.

 The journey starts from first principles.
 That first principle says that we are made both of body and of spirit.
 It is an acknowledgement of Spirit.
 Once we acknowledge that, we can then begin to investigate the Sciences of the Sacred which contain the Wisdom of our Ancestors.